 Wills are the fundamental document of an estate plan.
 A will makes your wishes known regarding your assets (bank accounts, brokerage accounts, stocks, bonds, mutual funds, real estate, etc.) when you die.
 It's also the document that expresses your wishes for deciding who will care for your children if you die before they reach age 18.

 There are many types of trusts, each addressing a different estate planning need.
-There are living revocable trusts, irrevocable life insurance trusts and special and supplemental needs trusts, to name a few.
+The most common are living revocable trusts and special and supplemental needs trusts.
 For clients who wish to benefit a charity as well as receive supplemental retirement income, a charitable remainder trust is an option.
 A consultation with us can help you decide if one of these trusts is right for you.

 Trusts can also address elimination or minimization of estate taxes.
-Although you might think that estate taxes might not apply to you, if you add up the value of your home, cabin, retirement plans, life insurance and all of your other assets, you might be surprised by the total value!
+Although you might think that estate taxes might not apply to you, if you add up the value of your home, cabin, retirement plans, life insurance and all of your other assets, you might be surprised by the total!

 Health Care Directive